A drawdown is the peak-to-trough decline in return experienced by an asset during a specified time period.

 Drawdown information for DARWINs and trading trading strategies can be found in two locations.

 - Drawdown (since inception)

 The maximum drawdown since the very start of the strategy.
 Along with the other most relevant statistics, this information can be found in the table at the top of the DARWIN or strategy page.

 - Maximum drawdown for a given period

 This value fluctuates in accordance with the time period selected on the Return/Risk tab within the DARWIN page and can be seen to the right of the return graph.

-- Drawdown of DARWINs is updated once per hour.
+- Drawdown of DARWIN assets is updated once per hour.